NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 ## Predication

-As we have seen in the above example, indivisible splits create holes in the iteration, therefore predicates must be introduced.
+As we have seen above, indivisible splits create holes in the iteration, therefore predicates must be introduced.
 Let's consider the following example in Figure 1: